 Which Green Tea Is Best To Start With?

 We answer which green tea is best with, “It depends!”
 If you like floral, sweet, and difficult-to-oversteep, try our Organic Darjeeling Green.
 If you want to explore notes of smoked artichoke and Meyer lemon, give the Organic Nepali Green Pearl a try, and be sure to re-steep this one because each infusion brings its own flavors.
-If you want to venture into the woody world of twig teas, a favorite of ours is the Nilgiri Forest.
-And finally, if you’re like us and don’t want to choose, we put together a Green Tea Bundle of 3 and Green Tea Bundle of 5 to give you a bit of everything.
+And finally, if you’re like us and don’t want to choose, we put together a Green Tea Bundle to give you a bit of everything.

 Want To Learn More About The Tea Making Process?